R-F-D/MeteorStrikerMomoko/README.markdown

 # MeteorStriker Momoko
 "No good, everyone in the city is panicking...
-And... if we don't do something, that meteorite is going to hit the earth.
+And... if we don't do something, that meteorite is going to hit Earth.
 Momoko has to do something about it...!" -Momoko Suou

 In this game, you play as Momoko from THE iDOLM@STER MILLION LIVE!, who has become a psychic superhero!
-This fangame was created by R-F-D, with the English text improved by MattMayuga.
+This fangame was created by R.F.D, with the English text improved by MattMayuga.

 # Links
 ## Web page